Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - Indexes on BLOB and TEXT columns must specify index prefix length.

-- BLOB and TEXT columns can not have DEFAULT values.
+- BLOB and TEXT columns can not have non-NULL DEFAULT value.

 - Only the first ``max_sort_length`` bytes of the column are used when sorting.